 Happy Buddha Retreat, Wentworth Falls

 I have a confession: I am a retreat junkie.
+I have been to many, many retreats before I visited Happy Buddha Retreat in Wentworth Falls.

 This is paradoxical as there are health retreats for junkies, or at least addicts trying to kick a habit.